 - West Virginia

 It’s important to note that legislation is always changing.
 We’re not experts in the law (but we are experts in providing conference call features that people actually want to use, like no pin conference calling).
-If you need legal advice about conference call recording laws, please contact a lawyer with experience in the state in question.
+If you need legal advice about conference call recording laws by state, please contact a lawyer with experience in the state in question.

 How to Ensure You’re Recording Conference Calls Legally